Drought-tolerant plants to grow

 Sea hollies

-Beautiful and long-lasting, sea hollies such as Erygnium x zabelii have tough, silvery leaves that never suffer in drought.
+Beautiful and long-lasting, sea hollies such as Erygnium x zabelii have tough, silvery leaves that seem never to suffer in drought.
 Many species come from mountainous regions, where their long tap roots venture deep into the soil in search of water.

 H x S: 100cm x 60cm